Blog Home

 You have pain in your shins.

-Shin splints result from an imbalance in the muscles controlling the movement of the foot.
+Shin splints result from an imbalance in the muscles controlling foot movement.
 Old shoes that lack support can contribute to shin splints.

 There is a noticeable difference when you try a different pair.